 Summary

-The new side hustle tax thresholds make a lot of sense.
-It doesn’t seem sensible for HMRC to have to deal with thousands of tax returns from people earning just over £1,000 from side gigs.
-The higher, £3,000 threshold is also likely to encourage more people to find ways of earning a bit of extra money.
+The new side hustle tax return thresholds make a lot of sense.
+It doesn’t seem sensible for HMRC to have to deal with thousands of complex tax returns from people earning just over £1,000 from side gigs.
+The higher, £3,000 threshold is also likely to encourage more people to find ways of earning a bit of extra money without having to worry about burdensome paperwork.

 Need further advice on any of the topics being discussed?
 Get in touch and see how we can help.